ivre/ivre/doc/dev/audit.rst

 Event types
 ===========

-Three categories are recorded (the closed set in :attr:`ivre.db.DBAudit.EVENT_TYPES`):
+The following categories are recorded (the closed set in :attr:`ivre.db.DBAudit.EVENT_TYPES`):

 ``upload``